 Disclaimer: Please add the following statement in all publications, which make use of

 "This research has made use of data obtained with the Global Millimeter VLBI Array (GMVA),

 which consists of telescopes operated by the MPIfR, IRAM, Onsala, Metsahovi, Yebes, the Korean

-VLBI Network, the Green Bank Observatory and the Long Baseline Observatory (LBO).
+VLBI Network, the Green Bank Observatory and the Very Long Baseline Array (VLBA).

 The data were correlated at the correlator of the MPIfR in Bonn, Germany."